joshuammar/personal-website/README.md

 # personal-website
-This is a website dedicated to me
+This is a website dedicated to Josh Martin.

+Here you'll find all the info I want the world to know!